WWF No Mercy (video game): Gameplay

 No Mercy features the same game mechanics as its predecessors.
 Players can strike or grapple with their opponent; combining a button press with a direction yields different strikes and grappling maneuvers.
 The momentum system from the previous games has also been retained, where players build up their "Attitude" meter by attacking their opponent.
 Having a large amount of momentum increases the player's chances of a successful pinfall or submission, and filling up the meter completely allows the player to execute their character's finishing maneuver.

 Additional characters and arenas, as well as moves and costumes to be used in the game's create-a-wrestler mode can be unlocked in the new "Smackdown Mall".
 Players earn in-game currency through gameplay that they can spend to unlock these in-game items.
-One way players can earn currency is through the game's new single player Championship Mode, which tasks players with winning one of the WWF's various championship titles.
+One way players can earn currency is through the game's new single-player Championship Mode, which tasks players with winning one of the WWF's various championship titles.
 There are seven selectable story paths to play through, one for each of the available championships.
 Each storyline features branching paths that are reached depending on players' decisions made during the story or whether they win or lose certain matches.
 In-game currency can also be earned by playing the game's survival mode, in which players attempt to defeat as many opponents as possible without being defeated themselves.
 Players can compete in various match types in Exhibition modes, including the newly added ladder match.
 As in the previous Nintendo 64 titles, up to four players can compete in the same match.
 The game also features new arenas to wrestle in, as well as introducing backstage areas in which players can brawl using various weapons and objects in the environment.
-This would be the first and subsequently only game in the AKI series wbich allowed players to fight backstage.
+This would be the first and subsequently only game in the AKI series which allowed players to fight backstage.